omidxplimbo/hunt-engine/README.md

 # 🎯 Professional Bug Bounty Hunting Platform

 > A scalable, automated, and intelligent reconnaissance framework designed for security researchers and red teamers.
-Built with performance and continuous monitoring in mind.
+Built with performance, modularity, and continuous monitoring in mind.

+[Image of futuristic cybersecurity dashboard interface]

 ## 💡 Core Philosophy